Microsoft's Default Font Is at the Center Of a Government Corruption Case

 Maybe it looks alright when printed out, but who prints anymore?
 On my screen it's painful.
 Microsoft is trying to gouge my eyes out.
 All they care is that people use a font that is only available with their products.

-OT: E-mail should not specify font (Score:2)
+OT: E-mail should not specify font (Score:3)

 I despite people/software, which prescribe, what font the remote recipient is supposed to use to view your messages.
 Stick to the content, not presentation.